 Do you know what your credit rating (or credit score) currently is?

-We understand it can be quite confusing, but it’s an important key to help you move forward in your financial journey.
+We understand it can be quite confusing, but it’s an important key to help you move forward with your financial journey.

 Empowering you to understand and improve your credit rating is one of our goals, so let’s get started.

 In Australia, your credit rating can be determined by a number of credit bureaus, including Equifax and Illion.
-Each has their own way of calculating your credit rating (or score) and although they may differ, their principles are the same.
+Each has their own way of providing your credit rating (or score) and although they may slightly differ, their principles are the same.
 Here’s a general guide.